 - will, on some occasions, make other people feel uncomfortable around you because of their own insecurities, problems and guilt

-- will impress others only because of your decision to adhere to a (sometimes) difficult lifestyle
+- will impress some people only because of your decision to adhere to a (sometimes) difficult lifestyle

 - will sometimes put you into tight situations that APPEAR to be needlessly difficult